 Each and every scientific discovery sends a small ripple through academia – it changes what we know about the world around us in a fundamental but usually quite subtle way.
 A breathtaking new study in Nature, however, is more of a tidal wave, a revolution in the way we understand the story of humanity.

 The general consensus has been that humans arrived in North America no later than 24,000 years ago, at the earliest.
-A startling archaeological discovery of ancient human activity in California, however, has moved this date back to 131,000 years, and in the process has rewritten the history books.
+A startling archaeological discovery of ancient human activity in California, however, has possibly moved this date back to 131,000 years, and in the process has potentially rewritten the history books.

 “Extraordinary claims require extraordinary evidence,” co-author Richard Fullagar, Honorary Principal Fellow at the University of Wollongong, told IFLScience on a conference call.
 “The dates are truly remarkable, but it’s hard to argue with the clear evidence we see.
 It’s incontrovertible.”